hivemq/hivemq-mqtt-client/docs/installation/android.md

 ```

-## Android API levels < 24
+## Android API levels below 24

-The HiveMQ MQTT Client uses Java 8 APIs such as `java.util.Optional`, `java.util.function.*` and
-`java.util.concurrent.CompletableFuture`.
+The above configuration is enough if your minimum supported Android API level is at least 24 (7.0 Nougat).
-Unfortunately, Android still lacks support of theses APIs on Android versions lower than 7.0 Nougat (API level 24).
+Targeting lower Android versions requires additional configuration as Android still lacks support of Java 8 APIs like
-If you are targeting API levels smaller than 24, you have to use the
+`java.util.Optional`, `java.util.function.*` and `java.util.concurrent.CompletableFuture` on versions below 24.

-[Android RetroFix gradle plugin](https://github.com/SgtSilvio/android-retrofix) to backport these APIs automatically.
+You can use the [Android RetroFix gradle plugin](https://github.com/SgtSilvio/android-retrofix) to backport these APIs
-The minimum supported API level is 19.
-This covers almost 100% of all Android devices.
+automatically.
+This plugin enables you to use the Java 8 APIs even if you have to support lower Android versions.

-Add the following to the app's `build.gradle` file:
+The following shows how to configure the Android RetroFix plugin in the app’s `build.gradle` file.
+You have to add the plugin and the two backport dependencies `android-retrostreams` and `android-retrofuture`:

 ```groovy
 buildscript {